Wander Women Egypt:

-This tour has limited space and extremely high interest is likely to sell out very, very quickly.
+This tour has limited space — just four spots made available from our 2020 postponement.
 Book soon to avoid disappointment!
 A $500 deposit is required to hold your spot, and payment plans are available upon request.
 Can’t make it?
 Don’t stress!
 Sign up for my newsletter to be the first to know when enrollment opens on future retreats.

 Remember, don’t hesitate to email us at firstname.lastname@example.org with any and all questions or concerns over whether this Egypt experience is right for you.
 We’d love to chat.

 What is the refund policy?